rustls/rustls/CONTRIBUTING.md

 ## Security bugs

-Please report security bugs by filing a github issue, or by email to jbp@jbp.io if you want to disclose privately.
-I'll then:

-- Prepare a fix and regression tests.
-- Backport the fix and make a patch release for most recent release.
-- Submit an advisory to [rustsec/advisory-db](https://github.com/RustSec/advisory-db).
-- Refer to the advisory on the main README.md and release notes.
+Please report security bugs by [opening a draft security advisory](https://github.com/rustls/rustls/security/advisories/new) in GitHub, and not as a regular repository issue.

+See [SECURITY.md] for more information.

 If you're *looking* for security bugs, this crate is set up for `cargo fuzz` but would benefit from more runtime, targets and corpora.